SyncraEngine/SyncraEngine/README.md

 ## How can I help?

 SyncraEngine is early in its development, and your feedback or ideas are welcome!
 Join the [Discord server](https://discord.gg/yxMagwQx9A) to share suggestions, ask questions, or learn more about the project.
+If you have experience with these areas and would like to contribute to the source code, you can fill out the [Developer Application](https://docs.google.com/forms/d/e/1FAIpQLSc0gTEckujjUgszlFeN69_viyBRWrHARQNbsEX4mYmDuIn13A/viewform?usp=header).

 ## Where is the source code?

-The project has been moved over to a private repo, but source code may be provided upon request.
+The source code is not publicly available for security and confidentiality reasons, but if you're interested in auditing the codebase, you can fill out the [Source Auditing Application](https://docs.google.com/forms/d/e/1FAIpQLSfCcFhZwCO7ZZrI1Vkcy_BeIAvEhZcTiMjoQhZK5ewXZSpyww/viewform?usp=header).